New Charter for Grassroots Venues

 It is also designed to complement our existing Charter of Best Practice, which has proved hugely successful in allowing us to develop deep-rooted partnerships with event organisers across the UK.
 Now awarded to over 130 UK venues and festivals, the Charter has helped revolutionise the provision of access facilities and greatly increase the volume of disabled audiences attending live events.

 Many artists cut their teeth and hone their performances in local venues all across the UK, and to be able to open these venues up to disabled artists and audiences is really exciting. – Suzanne Bull MBE, Attitude is Everything CEO

-In a departure from the main Charter, the Grassroots Charter will allow venues without a disabled toilet to sign up.
+In a departure from the main Charter, the Grassroots Charter will allow venues unable to implement an accessible toilet due to building restrictions to sign up.
 Those without a disabled toilet can still make efforts to welcome customers by liaising with local business to agree use of their facilities, and signpost these for gig-goers.

 Acknowledging the tough economic conditions that most small venues operate under, the emphasis is on flexibility and creativity - but without compromising on the underlying goal of ensuring that these vital music hubs are inclusive and accessible to everyone in a local community.

 Small and independent music venues are very close to my heart, and they're the lifeblood of any music scene.
 That scene should be accessible to all people who want to come. - Frank Turner

 Bronze-entry level targets that we will support venues to achieve include: